-After my instant disappointment with Soap and Glory’s Supercat liner, I must admit I had low hopes for their Kick Ass Powder which I picked up at the same time.
+After my instant disappointment with Soap and Glory’s Supercat liner, I must admit I had low hopes for the Soap and Glory Kick Ass Powder which I picked up at the same time.

 I actually ended up picking up the wrong S&G powder in store, I’d meant to pick up one hell of a blot instead of Kick Ass, but decided to try it out anyway and see how it performed, it could have been destiny after all.
 The Kick Ass Powder is described by Soap and Glory as an instant retouching pressed powder, and is definitely at the upper limit of high street/drugstore prices at £12.
 For that price I do have high expectations, the pan size doesn’t feel that big to the eye, with 7.5g of weight.
 If I compare that against other powders, Rimmel Stay Matte is 14g (£3.99), and a MAC Pressed powder comes in at £21 for 12g.
 Comparatively this makes it only marginally cheaper than a MAC powder at £1.60 per g vs MAC at £1.75 per gram.